Lumi-supercomputer/LUMI-training-materials/docs/1day-20230321/05_Software_stack.md

     libraries needs to be ported.
 -   Binaries that do only contain NVIDIA code paths, even if the programming model is supported on AMD GPUs, will not run on LUMI.
--   The final LUMI interconnect requires **libfabric** using a specific provider for the NIC used on LUMI, so any software compiled with an MPI library that requires UCX, or any other distributed memory model build on top of UCX, will not work on LUMI, or at least not work efficiently as there might be a fallback path to TCP communications.
+-   The LUMI interconnect requires **libfabric** using a specific provider for the NIC used on LUMI, the so-called Cassini provider, so any software compiled with an MPI library that requires UCX, or any other distributed memory model build on top of UCX, will not work on LUMI, or at least not work efficiently as there might be a fallback path to TCP communications.
 -   Even intro-node interprocess communication can already cause problems as there are three different kernel extensions